ragiacoman/1-Code-Refactor/README.md

 The repository for homework 1 is called "1-Code-Refactor".
-This folder contains the "index.html", "style.css", assets and "README.md" files for the
+This folder contains the "index.html", "style.css", assets and "README.md" files for Horiseon's website.
+The file was modified to be cleaner and more organized tham the original file.
+Some of the changes made were to make the code easier to read, like taking the header out of the body and making it an independent section.
+Also, images were missing alt text so it was added.
+The SEO part of the nav bar was not working and it was fixed to take the user to the correct part of the website.
+Finally, the title was changed to "Horiseon" to make it describe the website.